Arturo Uzdavinis

-Arturo Uzdavinis (born November 2, 1992) is an American football offensive tackle who is currently a free agent.
+Arturo Uzdavinis (born November 2, 1992) is an American former football offensive tackle.
 He played college football at Tulane.
 He was signed by the Houston Texans as an undrafted free agent in 2016.

-Early years
+Early life

 Uzdavinis attended Jesuit High School in Tampa, Florida, where he lettered once in both football and basketball, the two sports he played.
-At Jesuit, Uzdavinis played offensive and defensive line.
+At Jesuit, Uzdavinis played offensive and defensive lines.
 He was listed as a two-star recruit by both Rivals.com and ESPN.
 He was also rated by ESPN as the 161st offensive tackle in the nation.
 He committed to Tulane on December 3, 2010, after visiting the school six days earlier.
 He later signed his letter of intent.

 College career

 Uzdavinis attended Tulane University and played for the Tulane program beginning in 2011.
 After redshirting his freshman year in 2011, Uzdavinis played in all 12 games for Tulane in 2012, with the majority of his playing time coming on special teams.
-As a redshirt sophomore in 2013, he started all 13 games at left tackle, helping the Green Wave average 310.6 yards per game on offense, a driving force behind Tulane’s appearance in the 2013 New Orleans Bowl.
+As a redshirt sophomore in 2013, he started all 13 games at left tackle, helping the Green Wave average 310.6 yards per game on offense, a driving force behind Tulane's appearance in the 2013 New Orleans Bowl.
 As a redshirt junior in 2014, Uzdavinis once again started all 12 games, helping the offense gain 346.8 yards per game.
-Also as a junior, Uzdavinis was a member of Tulane’s 3.0 club, an academic honors club for student-athletes.
+Also as a junior, Uzdavinis was a member of Tulane's 3.0 club, an academic honors club for student-athletes.
 In his redshirt senior year, Uzdavinis started 11 games for the Green Wave.

 Uzdavinis graduated from Tulane with a degree in legal studies.

 Professional career

 Houston Texans

-On May 6, following the conclusion of the 2016 NFL Draft, Uzdavinis signed with the Houston Texans as an undrafted free agent.
-During the offseason, Uzdavinis attended Houston’s rookie minicamp and training camp.
+On May 6, following the conclusion of the 2016 NFL draft, Uzdavinis signed with the Houston Texans as an undrafted free agent.
+During the offseason, Uzdavinis attended Houston's rookie minicamp and training camp.
 On August 29, the Texans waived Uzdavinis due to roster cuts.